Johnathan Williams: Aquila Basket Trento (2021–2022)

 On August 21, 2021, Williams signed with Dolomiti Energia Trento of the Lega Basket Serie A.

 Fighting Eagles Nagoya (2022–2023)

 On July 1, 2022, Williams signed with Fighting Eagles Nagoya of the B.League.

 Phoenix Super LPG Fuel Masters (2023–2024)

 In October 2023, Williams signed with the Phoenix Super LPG Fuel Masters of the Philippine Basketball Association (PBA) as the team's import for the 2023–24 PBA Commissioner's Cup.

 Toyama Grouses (2024)

 On March 19, 2024, Williams signed with Toyama Grouses of the B.League.

 Veltex Shizuoka (2024)

 On November 1, 2024, Williams signed a short-term contract with Veltex Shizuoka of the B.League.
 On December 4, his contract was ended.

 Chiba Jets (2024–2025)

 On December 6, 2024, Williams signed with Chiba Jets of the B.League.
 On January 31, 2025, his contract was terminated.

 London Lions (2025–present)

 On August 2, 2025, Williams signed a year long contract with London Lions of the SLB and the EuroCup.

+Phoenix Super LPG Fuel Masters (2026)

+On April 30, 2026, Williams returns to Phoenix for his 2nd stint with the team.